My Journey with Trichotillomania and why I started Tiny Intentions

 • I carried a journal everywhere, tracking when and where I pulled my hair, who I was with, and what I was feeling in those moments.

-• I read The Power of Habit by Charles Duhigg, which helped me understand hair pulling as part of a habit loop.
+• I read The Power of Habit by Charles Duhigg, which helped me understand hair-pulling as part of a habit loop.

 • I replaced the act of pulling with something new: movement.
 Every time I felt the urge, I would go for a walk, dance, do yoga, run, or use my hands to create something.

-It didn’t happen overnight.
+The change didn’t happen overnight.
 Slowly, over time, the behavior faded.
 Looking back, I realize it took about 18 months before I had completely stopped.

 The Aftermath